django-cms/djangocms-template/docs/local-setup-instructions.md

 - run `pip install divio-cli` & `divio login` outside of docker
 - run `divio project pull db test` and `divio project pull media test` outside of docker

+## Local setup without Docker

+This setup is useful when execution performance is important and you don't want to use Docker for the backend and frontend, only for DB.
+Using of virtualenv (and other [tools](https://virtualenvwrapper.readthedocs.io/en/latest/command_ref.html)) is very useful here, you might want to run something like this to prepare your local environment:

+- `mkvirtualenv myproject`
+- `pip install -r backend/requirements.txt`

+1. Start DB via docker-compose: `docker-compose up db`
+2. Enable reading local env file to **settings.py**: `environ.Env.read_env(os.path.join(BASE_DIR, '.local-env'))`
+3. Run the backend: `python manage.py runserver`
+4. Run the frontend:
+   1. `cd frontend`
+   2. `yarn start`

 ## Recommendations